Skip to Main Content

 • Uses a camera through the urethra plus ultrasound imaging

-• Surgeon creates map of prostate tissue to remove
+• Surgeon creates map of prostate tissue to resect

 Rates of Irreversible Complications